owncloud/web/docs/testing.md

 - yarn
 - node

-Please also make sure to point `http://host.docker.internal/` to `127.0.0.1` (automatically included when using Docker Desktop)
+Please also make sure to point `http://host.docker.internal/` to `127.0.0.1` by adding it to your hosts.

 #### Prepare & start web